ccj-007/miniH5-devTools/zh.md

  - [x] 💍 Check if the version is updated
  - [x] 🍏 Added native ui components
  - [x] 🛁 Clear cache with one click
+ - [x] 🛁 Implement toolbar (one-click copy, trash, filter)

 **Current issues and future directions**

 1. Some business requirements often scan codes to obtain data, so a scan code function module needs to be added to the webview!

-2. Implement the one-click copy function of the toolbar
+2. Toolbar added 1.
+Filter corresponding data
+3. Routing needs to determine the source of the entry, such as webview, H5, WeChat applet, PC
+4. Subsequent support for cicd automated deployment
 ---

 # **Try it out! ! ! **